 Tail Spend Analysis

-With companies making millions of purchases every year, there are those that are too small or too infrequent that often get neglected.
+With millions of purchases every year, companies can easily overlook small or infrequent spending.
 Procurement teams invest heavily in their core spend areas, but the tail-end remains a largely untapped opportunity for most companies.

-Vendor Spend Analysis
+Supplier Spend Analysis

 Category Spend Analysis

-Prioritization will allow better negotiations for key spend categories to ensure more favourable contracts and pricing.
+Prioritization will allow better negotiations for key spend categories to ensure more favorable contracts and pricing.
 By drilling into their spend data, procurement professionals are also gaining a deeper understanding of their spend categories.

-When you have a high-level overview of spend by category, it is easier to identify categories that help in delivering savings and which projects bring strategic importance to the organization.
-With this, you can easily figure out which action to take based on what gives the most impact on staff or operations, and what are the risks associated are.
+When you have a high-level overview of spend by category, it is easier to identify categories that help deliver savings and realize which projects bring strategic importance to the organization.
+With this, you can easily figure out which action to take based on what has the most impact on staff or operations and what the risks associated are.

 Item Spend Analysis